Sunscar-Sony/Weather-Track/README.md

 ## Feedback:

 We're constantly improving WeatherSphere to provide you with the best experience.
-If you have any feedback or suggestions, feel free to contact us at [support@weathersphere.com](mailto:support@weathersphere.com).
+If you have any feedback or suggestions, feel free to contact me.

 Happy weather tracking!